rodrimaia/autodoist/README.md

     python autodoist.py --hf <NUMBER_OF_DAYS>

+If you want to apply labels to all projects, regardless of whether they have a suffix or not:

+    python autodoist.py --all_projects

 In addition, if you experience issues with syncing you can increase the api syncing time (default 5 seconds):

     python autodoist.py --delay <time in seconds>